Enric Florit Zacarías

 - Isogeny Explorer: Understanding isogeny-based cryptography through visualization.
 Visualizations of supersingular isogeny graphs.
 To better understand isogeny graphs and to be able to explain them, I made a way to save isogeny graphs in JSON files for visualization with D3.js.

-I had the opportunity to attend to a Summer School named "Cryptography meets Graph Theory" (more info here) where we were encouraged to present a poster.
+I had the opportunity to attend a Summer School named "Cryptography meets Graph Theory" (more info here) where we were encouraged to present a poster.
 Mine was about the MOV attack, an algorithm that tries to simplify Discrete Logarithms over Elliptic Curves.
 You can find the poster here.
 I also wrote some study notes, although they are very incomplete.
-The material is fairly technical, but accessible once one has some basic knowledge on groups, arithmetic and elliptic curves.